 In Pennsylvania, a worker’s injuries do not have to be physical in order to qualify for workers’ compensation.
 Post-traumatic stress disorder is considered a mental injury in Pennsylvania if it does not have a physical injury component associated with it.
 That means an employee can receive compensation for a PTSD diagnosis without any physical injury as long as the employee can prove that abnormal work conditions caused the psychological trauma.
 This is a heightened burden and requires very specific evidence.
 You will require testimony from medical experts as well as fact witnesses that can establish that the event that triggered your condition was abnormal and not normally associated with the type of work you perform.
 If the event that caused the trauma was a normal part of the job, then you will not be awarded benefits.

 If the employee has PTSD associated with a physical injury, then the heightened burden does not apply.
 The employee only has to prove that he or she suffered the injury on the job and that the injury caused a disability.

 If you believe you have PTSD, talk to a doctor and your employer as soon as possible.
 The laws are strict, so the sooner you speak up, the better the chances of receiving compensation.
-Workers’ compensation can grant you time off to heal emotional and psychological scars while receiving payment for lost wages, or in severe cases, compensation for a permanent mental health injury.
+Workers’ compensation can grant you time off to heal emotional and psychological scars while receiving payment for lost wages, or in severe cases, compensation for permanent mental health issues.
 It’s not an easy case to win, but a certified workers’ compensation lawyer will make your PTSD claim stronger and increase your odds of success.